-- 1. Filling the pre-questionnaire. - 2.
-Performing the sets of tasks on the two plain spreadsheets, with a time limit of fifteen minutes. - 3.
-Attending the tutorial on MDSheet. - 4.
-Performing the sets of tasks on the two model-driven spreadsheets, with a time limit of fifteen minutes. - 5.
-Filling the post-questionnaire. - 6.
-Collecting all spreadsheets, questionnaires and logs.
+- 1) Filling the pre-questionnaire. - 2) Performing the sets of tasks on the two plain spreadsheets, with a time limit of fifteen minutes. - 3) Attending the tutorial on MDSheet. - Performing the sets of tasks on the two modeldriven spreadsheets, with a time limit of fifteen minutes. - 5) Filling the post-questionnaire. - 6) Collecting all spreadsheets, questionnaires and logs.

 The other option is: (1), (3), (4), (2), (5), and (6).
 This option consists of first performing the operations with the model-driven environment and then the operations on plain spreadsheets, as opposed to the first option in which the operations on plain spreadsheets is first.
 This design choice attempts to minimize the learning effects between treatments and so the validity threats.
+This is a common technique used in other studies, for instance in [33].